-If you have been offered a Deferred Payment Agreement but choose not to enter the scheme, Section 59 of the Social Services and Well-being Act (Wales) 2014 will apply.
+If you have been offered a Deferred Payment Agreement but choose not to or cannot enter the scheme, Section 59 of the Social Services and Well-being Act (Wales) 2014 will apply.
 The authority will arrange for a Legal Charge to be placed on your property, this will secure the debt that will be due to the authority when the property is sold.
-If the debt is still outstanding after your death, interest charges as indicated above will apply from the 91st day after your death.
+If the debt is still outstanding after your death/sale of the property/end of the care home placement, then interest charges, charged at the general interest rate will apply from the 91st day after the property has been sold/the end of the care home placement.
+The authority will charge an administration fee. currently £200.00. for this arrangement.